 Since the definition includes "any information" one must assume that the term "personal data" should be as broadly interpreted as possible.
 This is also suggested in case law of the European Court of Justice, which also considers less explicit information, such as recordings of work times which include information about the time when an employee begins and ends his work day, as well as breaks or times which do not fall in work time, as personal data.
 Also, written answers from a candidate during a test and any remarks from the examiner regarding these answers are "personal data" if the candidate can be theoretically identified.
 The same also applies to IP addresses.
 If the controller has the legal option to oblige the provider to hand over additional information which enable him to identify the user behind the IP address, this is also personal data.
-In addition, one must note that personal data need not be objective.
-Subjective information such as opinions, judgements or estimates can be personal data.
+In addition, one must note that personal data.
 Thus, this includes an assessment of creditworthiness of a person or an estimate of work performance by an employer.